michaelo/bass/README.md

     -- general fields for all nodes
     "name": "step name",
     "if-changeset-matches": "regex-pattern", -- optional
+    "setup": { ... sub node }, -- will always be executed.
+If it fails, no exec/steps will be processed "teardown": { ... sub node 1 }, -- will always be executed

     -- if exec node:
     "timeout": "10", -- seconds, optional